? Shocking Controversies from the RWC25th September 2019 |

 What would a World Cup be without a proper dose of shenanigans?
 The Rugby World Cup, which kicked off on the 20th of September in Japan, is already marked by not one but two exciting and quite controversial events.

-The Cup takes place only a few days after the send-off of assistant coach to the Welsh team, Rob Howley, over allegedly violating anti-corruption and betting regulations.
+The World Cup takes place only a few days after the send-off of assistant coach to the Welsh team, Rob Howley, over allegedly violating anti-corruption and betting regulations.
 Speculations on what Howley did ranged from betting against his own team winning to money laundering, but the newest discoveries indicate that it is more likely that the scandal actually involved a small amount of money staked on Wales to win.

-The welsh team is in a tricky situation, having lost Howley, who captained the team, joined the Lions as a player and coach five times, scored the winning try for Wasps Rugby Football Club in a European Cup final, and oversaw the Six Nations title campaign of 2013.
+The Welsh team is in a tricky situation, having lost Howley, who captained the team, joined the Lions as a player and coach five times, scored the winning try for Wasps Rugby Football Club in a European Cup final, and oversaw the Six Nations title campaign of 2013.
 The majority of the team has never even played an international match without Howley.

 The scandal is under investigation but as Martyn Phillips, CEO of Welsh Rugby Union said:

 “There will be an investigation but I’d be far more interested in quality than speed when it comes to the investigation.
 I won’t be putting pressure on anyone to do it quickly.
 I want people to do it right.”

 All rugby teams, including England and Wales, were approached for a briefing by the World Rugby’s integrity unit within days after the news of the accusations came out.